nanovms/ops-documentation/configuration.md

 #### SecurityGroup {#cloudconfig.security_group}
 Allows an instance to use an existing security group in the cloud provider.

+On AWS, both the name and the id of the vpc may be used as value.

 ```json
 {
     "CloudConfig": {